cs-ed/edtech-plan-mathpluscoding/README.md

 #### Microsoft Windows 10 OS

 I have some of the software referenced above installed on a PC running Microsoft Windows 10.
+These software choices were made based on the OS on my laptop.

 ### Impacts